futoin/specs/draft/ftn6_iface_executor_concept.md

 2. addIface( name, impl ) - add interface implementation
     * name must be represented as FutoIn interface identifier and version, separated by colon ":"
     * impl is object derived from native interface or associative name for lazy loading
-3. process( request_info ) - do full cycle of request processing, including all security checks
+3. process( AsyncCompletion async_completion ) - do full cycle of request processing, including all security checks
-4. checkAccess( async_iface, acd ) - shortcut to check access through #acl interface
+4. checkAccess( AsyncCompletion async_completion, acd ) - shortcut to check access through #acl interface